Miki Dora: Life

 Dora's signature surfboard, released in 1966, became the biggest selling surfboard in history, and again on its re-release 25 years later.
-The visibility of surfers such as Dora as well as the impact of the book Gidget meant many new surfers were starting to surf and thus crowding out existing surfers such as Dora.
+The visibility of surfers such as Dora as well as the impact of Gidget meant many new surfers were starting to surf and thus crowding out existing surfers such as Dora.
 This sudden influx of surfers caused Dora to decry the masses both in person and in advertisements for his surfboards, one of which features Dora being crucified on two of his boards.

-He decided to leave the U.S. in 1974 and lived around the world spending a majority of his time in France and, in the '80s, South Africa.
+Dora decided to leave the U.S. in 1974 and lived around the world spending a majority of his time in France and, in the '80s, South Africa.
 After he returned to the US from France in 1981, he was subsequently arrested by the FBI for violating his parole by leaving the country in 1975 after pleading guilty to writing a bad check for the purchase of ski equipment.
 While serving time for that, he was sentenced to six months in federal prison after a Denver grand jury indicted him for credit card fraud in 1982.

 Despite his perceived mistrust towards the commercialization of surfing, Dora did enter into a profit sharing arrangement with Greg Noll to release a limited number of Miki Dora "da cat" surfboards, during which time he created magazine advertisements promoting the boards.

-Author David Rensin who wrote Dora's biography, surfboard designer Dale Velzy, and surf champion.
+Dora was known to paint a swastika on his surfboards and author David Rensin who wrote Dora's biography, surfboard designer Dale Velzy and surf champion Nat Young all describe his views as racist and anti-semitic.

-He died at his father's home in Montecito, California, on January 3, 2002, at age 67 from pancreatic cancer.
+Dora died at his father's home in Montecito, California, on January 3, 2002, at age 67 from pancreatic cancer.

 "...
 If you took James Dean's cool, Muhammad Ali's poetics, Harry Houdini's slipperiness, James Bond's jet-setting, George Carlin's irony and Kwai Chang Caine's Zen, and rolled them into one man with a longboard under his arm, you'd come up with something like Miki Dora, surfing's mythical antihero, otherwise known as the Black Knight of Malibu."

 — surfer and author Jamie Brisick, in a retrospective on Dora.